parmegv/leap_doc/docs/design/nicknym.md

 The binding problem
 =============================================

 Nicknym attempts to solve the problem of binding a human memorable identifer to a cryptographic key.
 If you have the identifier, you should be able to get the key with a high level of confidence, and vice versa.
-The goal is to have decentralized, human memorable, globally unique public keys.
-In other words, to violate [Zooko's triangle](https://en.wikipedia.org/wiki/Zooko's_triangle) by making a few consessions.
+The goal is to have federated, human memorable, globally unique public keys.
+In other words, to somewhat violate [Zooko's triangle](https://en.wikipedia.org/wiki/Zooko's_triangle) by relying on the DNS system to partition a global namespace.

 There are a number of established methods for binding identifier to key: